 BMW began building the 3-series for the 1975 model year.
 Billed as the company’s entry-level luxury car, it has gone through several face-lifts, upgrades, and generations.
 Currently in the F30 sixth generation, the BMW 3-series is still selling strong and helping to define the luxury segment.
 BMW may have moved into the sixth generation of the 3-series, but that does not mean the previous generation has become obsolete or dated.

 The E90 fifth generation is still a highly sought after luxury car.
 It was built in four layouts: the E90 model code is the four-door sedan; the E91 is a station wagon, the E92 is a coupe; and the E93 is a convertible.
-Why not come along with us and take a look at the fifth generation of the BMW 3-series?
+Come along and find out what makes the 5th generation BMW 3-Series and its variations so desirable.

 BMW 3-Series: 5th Generation History